Hiding file extensions in Windows carries risks

 extensions

-A file extension is the letters that appear immediately after the file name and are used by the system to determine which program should be used to open or run the file.
+A file extension is the letters that appear immediately after the file name and are used by the operating system to determine which program should be used to open or run the file.

 For example, the report.txt file has a .txt extension, which is related to the Windows Notebook program.
 If you run it then Windows will read the .txt extension and open the associated program, Notepad, and view its contents.